Quick and Easy Instant Pot Potato Soup

 How to Make Instant Pot Potato Soup using Frozen Hash Browns

-After the cream cheese is melted, you’ll add in some cream of chicken soup, followed by some shredded cheese.
-Doesn’t that look so much better already? 🙂
+After the cream cheese is melted, you’ll add in some cream of chicken soup.

 Easy peasy!

-- I use homemade cream of chicken soup, because it really is a cinch to make, it’s full of flavor, and it’s healthier than the canned stuff.
-You can even make a double batch of the homemade cream of chicken soup and freeze the extra, so you’ll have it on-hand the next time you need it.
-However, you can also use the canned stuff mixed with water if you prefer (1 can condensed soup + 1 can of water).
+- I most often use homemade cream of chicken soup, because it really is a cinch to make and it’s full of flavor.
+However, you can also use canned condensed soup mixed with water for a shortcut (1 can condensed soup + 1 can of water).

 - There’s no need to thaw the frozen potatoes first.
 Just add them as-is to the insert pot!